fbpx

 Once you have eliminated your contact with the black mold, the best thing you can do is eliminate as many mycotoxins from your body as possible.
 Nasal irrigation can be a great way to do this, as most mycotoxins tend to get trapped in the sinuses.
 You can use a saline spray or a sinus rinse kit to flush your sinuses.

-If you are experiencing more severe symptoms, make sure to see your physician.
+If you are experiencing more severe symptoms, see your physician.
 Depending on your symptoms, your doctor may run some tests to determine whether you are allergic to black mold.
 Common tests include skin prick tests and blood (IgE) tests.
 If the allergy tests are positive, your doctor will prescribe antihistamine medications.

 What Causes Black Mold?